 - 1. Receive an update on the current status of the City's Business Tax Discovery program and overall compliance rate; - 2.
-Recommend to the City Council the approval and implementation of an option for a 3-month amnesty program for non-compliant accounts; - 3.
-Recommend to the City Council to direct staff to implement standard procedures for all new discoveries following the amnesty program timeframe in compliance with the Riverside Municipal Code, including assessment of penalties and back taxes; and - Direct staff to return to the Financial Performance and Budget Committee in one year to provide an update on the outcome of the amnesty and discovery program and report resulting revenue enhancements.
+Recommend the approval and implementation of option three (3), collect three years back taxes and waive penalties via an amnesty program targeting each discovery category for non-compliant accounts; - 3.
+Recommend the approval to direct staff to implement standard procedures for all new discoveries following the amnesty program timeframe in compliance with the Riverside Municipal Code, including assessment of penalties and back taxes; and - 4.
+Recommend and approve staff to return to the Financial Performance and Budget Committee in one year to provide an update on the outcome of the amnesty and discovery program and report resulting revenue enhancements.